New Findings Support Increased Finance for REDD+ and Indigenous Land Stewardship

 This Chloris Geospatial position paper was prepared by Steve Zwick, based on research by Alessandro Baccini.

-Dig deeper, and three lessons emerge:
+Dig deeper, and three lessons stand out:

 Without Indigenous stewardship, the Amazon’s survival is in jeopardy.